 Local disinhibition decision model (LDDM)

 To develop an integrated circuit model of decision making, we systematically tested a series of models incorporating the core elements of existing models, namely divisive gain control, recurrent excitation, and mutual competition (Fig. 2-figure supplement 1; see Methods Motifs tested and compared for normalized coding and winner-take-all choice for the analysis details).
 This analysis identified local disinhibition as the crucial component that can integrate mutual competition and value normalization within the existing circuit architecture of DNM.
-In the rest of this paper, we focus on the novel disinhibitory hybrid model (local disinhibition decision model, hereafter LDDM).
+In the rest of this paper, we focus on this novel local disinhibition decision model (hereafter LDDM).